heptarch/heptarch.github.io/drafts/rbl2.md

 Here's the elevator pitch.
 We have a bunch of hard, important, and unsolved problems.
-They are unsolved because they are too commercial for academics, on the one hand, and too far from turning a buck to interest a traditional business or a startup.
+They are unsolved because they are too commercial for academics, on the one hand, and too far from turning a buck to interest a business.
+They sit in that vein of creative applied research the Bell mined so successfully!